houqb/houqb.github.io/_pages/about.md

 ## News

++ Will serve as an area chair for CVPR'2026
 + Serve as a member of the Senior Program Committee of AAAI'2026
 + Four papers accepted by ICCV'25
 + Among the list of Highly Cited Chinese Researchers of 2024, 2023